nameitIBK/project_template/README.md

 ##### Node.js

-Go to http://nodejs.org/ and install the node package for your platform
+Visit the [Node website](http://nodejs.org/) and install the node package for your platform

 ##### Gulp